Skip to Main Content

 A 19th-Century Palace in Madrid's Centro District

 The stretch of Calle de Atocha running through Madrid's Centro neighbourhood carries a particular kind of institutional weight.
 The street connects the Museo Reina Sofía to the Puerta del Sol, threading through blocks of 19th-century residential architecture that, until recently, housed little of interest to travellers beyond transit.
 That has been shifting.
-The conversion of historic palace-houses into considered small hotels has given this corridor a new identity — and CoolRooms Palacio de Atocha, at number 34, is among the properties that set the template for what that conversion could look like at its most architecturally honest.
+The conversion of historic palace-houses into considered small hotels has given this corridor a new identity, and CoolRooms Palacio de Atocha, at number 34, is a 5-star hotel with a Michelin Key in Madrid's Centro district.

 Where It Sits in Madrid's Hotel Tier